nextcloud/documentation/developer_manual/getting_started/coding_standards/javascript.rst

 			interface I_request { /* ... */ }
 			type arguments = string[]

-Indention
+Indentation
-"""""""""
+"""""""""""

-- Use tabs instead of spaces for indention - tab width is 4 spaces.
+- Use tabs instead of spaces for indenting - tab width is 4 spaces.

 	- You can align e.g. comments using spaces if needed.